sohamghosh/sohamghosh/_pages/index.md

 Soham Ghosh is one of the promoter-directors of the civil-works contracting company, [AK Ghosh and Sons Infrastructure Pvt.
 Ltd](http://infra.akgsons.com).

-Prior to joining the infrastructure industry, he had worked in the information technology industry for 11 years.
+Prior to joining the construction industry, he had worked in the information technology industry for 11 years.

 Soham Ghosh holds a B.Tech degree in Electronics & Communication Engineering from [National Institute of Technology, Calicut](http://www.nitc.ac.in) in Kerala, India.